 The Environmental Protection Agency (EPA) recently released its assessment of glyphosate—and what it shows is some heavy-handed industry influence.
 The study ultimately concluded that glyphosate—the primary ingredient in Monsanto’s Roundup—was not a probable carcinogen.
 But a closer look at the EPA’s sources reveals stronger ties to industry than to science.

-The EPA assessment incorporated 131 studies, but only 58 of these came from the open, peer-reviewed literature.
-71 other studies used were unpublished and submitted by the industry.
-This heavy industry slant overwhelmed the independent published findings—including a study that linked glyphosate with the growth of breast cancer cells.
+The EPA assessment incorporated over 100 studies, but only 40% of these came from the open, peer-reviewed literature.
+Nearly 60% were unpublished and submitted by the industry.
+This heavy industry slant overwhelmed the independent published findings.

 Additionally, the EPA used a “weight of evidence” approach, ranking each study and weighing it against the others.
 But in a data set so weighed down by industry studies, important independent findings were eclipsed.
-For instance, the genotoxicity studies from the open literature were almost 35 times more likely to find evidence of glyphosate’s toxicity than those from industry – but the EPA ultimately concluded there was “no convincing evidence” of glyphosate’s toxicity.
+For instance, data from the genotoxicity studies from the open literature were 33 times more likely to find evidence of glyphosate’s toxicity than those from industry – but the EPA ultimately concluded there was “no convincing evidence” of glyphosate’s genotoxicity.

-In contrast, the World Health Organization used mostly peer-reviewed literature to determine that glyphosate is “probably carcinogenic to humans.”
-This reliance on independent studies helps avoid an industry-driven conclusion.
+In contrast, the World Health Organization used only open literature or government studies to determine that glyphosate is “probably carcinogenic to humans.”
+This reliance on published studies helps avoid an industry-driven conclusion.

 We can’t let corporate giants determine the conclusion that serves their bottom line.
 The EPA needs to perform a meaningful, industry-free review of glyphosate.

 Tell the EPA to end the use of Roundup.